V-Sekai-fire/TEST_appium_windows_hello_world/README.md

 ## Problem

 Our primary challenge is automating the testing process using Appium.
-A significant part of this strategy involves converting FBX files, which are commonly used formats for 3D models and animations, into GLB format.
+We want to learn how to use appium with Windows 11.

 ## Solution